nicoleslaw/iterative-writing/interviews/Interviews.md

 # Interviews

-## Personal stories

-* LiveJournal, Twitter, and Tumblr
-* Developers

-## Introduction

-I’m curious about the relationship between writing and editing in Git.
-I guess you could say that this project is about iterative writing and working in public.

 ## Interview questions

 Make a Markdown file with these questions.
 Use your name as the title and send it back as a pull request.
 You can edit the questions too.
 Have fun with it.